peteroupc/MailLib/docs/PeterO.Text.NormalizerInput.md

 <b>Return Value:</b>

  `true`  if the given string is in the given Unicode normalization form; otherwise,  `false` .
+Returns  `false`  if the string contains an unpaired surrogate code point.

 <b>Exceptions:</b>